oaklandtransit/oaklandtransit/README.md

 Welcome to the BettaSTOP team.
 Formed on June 4th, 2011 at Code for Oakland.
 [Code for Oakland](http://www.codeforoakland.com)

-BettaSTOP is in active development, it will be submitted to the FCC Apps for Good code contest.
+BettaSTOP is in active development, it will be submitted to the FCC Apps4Communities code contest.

 ## Links and Resources